French Louisianians: Mobile Alabama, the Athens of the South

-Arkansas French Indians
+Arkansas people of mixed French/Indigenous ancestry

 The Quapaw reached their historical territory, the area of the confluence of the Arkansas and Mississippi rivers, at least by the mid-17th century.
 The Illinois and other Algonquian-speaking peoples to the northeast referred to these people as the Akansea or Akansa, referring to geography and meaning "land of the downriver people".
 As French explorers Jacques Marquette and Louis Jolliet encountered and interacted with the Illinois before they did the Quapaw, they adopted this exonym for the more westerly people.
 In their language, they referred to them as Arcansas.
 English-speaking settlers who arrived later in the region adopted the name used by the French, and adapted it to English spelling conventions.

 Écore Fabre (Fabre's Bluff) was started as a trading post by the Frenchman Fabre and was one of the first European settlements in south-central Arkansas.
-While the area was nominally ruled by the Spanish from 1763–1789, following French defeat in the Seven Years' War, they did not have many colonists in the area and did not interfere with the French.
+While the area was nominally ruled by the Spanish from 1763 to 1789, following French defeat in the Seven Years' War, they did not have many colonists in the area and did not interfere with the French.
 The United States acquired the Louisiana Purchase in 1803, which stimulated migration of English-speaking settlers to this area.
 They renamed Écore Fabre as Camden.

 During years of colonial rule of New France, many of the ethnic French fur traders and voyageurs had an amicable relationship with the Quapaw, as they did with many other trading tribes.
-Many Quapaw women and French men married and had families together, creating a métis (mixed French Indian) population.
+Many Quapaw women and French men married and had families together, creating a métis (mixed French and Indigenous) population.
 Pine Bluff, Arkansas, for example, was founded by Joseph Bonne, a man of Quapaw-French métis ancestry.